 - Taxes – If taxes increase, supply will reduce, and the supply curve will shift leftwards.

-- Impact of the increase in the cost of production and increase in taxes will be the same After the global financial crisis of 2008, the government reduced taxes to boost supply.
+- The impact of the increase in the cost of production and increase in taxes will be the same After the global financial crisis of 2008, the government reduced taxes to boost supply.

 - This shifted the supply curve rightwards.